View Source ssl (ssl v11.2.6)

 TLS or DTLS protocol version.

-Socket that can be used to perform a so called "START-TLS", that is use an already connected socket that was previously used for plain TCP traffic and can be upgraded to use TLS.
-Both sides needs to agree on the upgrade.
+A socket that can be used to perform a so-called "START-TLS", which means using an already connected socket previously used for plain TCP traffic and upgrading it to use TLS.

 Options for the transport socket.